Bodybuilding Genetics Are Everything - What It Takes to Be an IFBB Pro

 And then when he decides to start, he may not improve as significantly.
 It all comes down to how your body uses and responds to things.
-Everyone?s body is different.
+Everyone's body is different.

 And then again with training.
-Blood cell disposition is a basic example of how genetics effect peoples responses to training.
+Blood cell disposition is a basic example of how genetics affect peoples responses to training.
 I'm sure you'll be rather familiar with this: your muscles respond differently to different weight and rep ranges, based on which you have more of (out of red or white blood cells).

 But it goes further than this.

 Some people may find that training heavy helps them to grow quickly for every body part except one, why is this?
 Genetics.
-Some people might have to switch it up, a mixture of light and heavy weights.
+Some people might have to switch it up, a mixture of light and heavyweights.
 High volume and low volume.
 High intensity and low intensity.

-Training causes different reactions in everyone?s bodies, some positive and some negative and it is all down to genetics.
+Training causes different reactions in everyone's bodies, some positive and some negative and it is all down to genetics.
 The only sole rule for me in training is: hit positive failure.
 How you achieve this is up to you.
 And then genetics come into training in other ways too, in particular, recovery.
 Once you've stimulated growth, returned home and fed.
-The rate in which people?s muscles begin to repair themselves is different based on the person?s genetics.
+The rate in which people's muscles begin to repair themselves is different based on the person's genetics.
 The quicker the better I say, the sooner the muscles repair, the sooner you can train them again and get more growth for them.

 The basic messageIn summary, genetics dictate everything within the bodybuilding journey: size, leanness, proportions, conditioning, roundness, fullness, the way you process nutrients and food, your recovery rates, your training styles, the thickness of your skin (unless, of course, you eat white fish), the list is quite possibly endless, or near enough so.
 Am I communicating my point here?
 Good.

-You just need to realise that you are different to everyone - literally.
+You just need to realize that you are different to everyone - literally.
 There is no one on the entire planet with the same genetic make-up as you, nor has there ever been, or ever will be again, in the history of mankind.
-This is why I am a big believer of learning your body, finding what works for you based on your genetics and how to maximise what you have been given.
+This is why I am a big believer of learning your body, finding what works for you based on your genetics and how to maximize what you have been given.

 The sooner you figure out what works for you, the better.
 And f*ck what anyone else thinks.

 I always stir up controversy in my gym when it comes to discussing training and nutrition.
-Why, you may ask?
+Why you may ask?
 Because people don't agree with what I say and rightfully so, maybe what I do won't work for them, but I understand that because I am open-minded enough to do so.

 Which is more than I can say for them. it's either their way or the highway.
 And I'm okay with that too, because I know that their way probably won't work for me, because it isn't based specifically on my genetics- hereby guaranteeing that when faced with their way or the highway, I choose the latter.